 Resolving Challenge 2: Ensuring validity of QoS configuration options.
 A priority-banded connection between Analysis and Comm components must have matching policies and values, as discussed in Section 2.2.
 QUICKER uses BIR primitives to ensure the validity of QoS configuration options for MMS mission components.
-To show how the primitives (and rules defined using those primitives) can ensure valid QoS configuration options, we deliberately misconfigured the QoS by specifying the concurrency model of Comm component to use Thread Pool without Lanes in the CQML model of MMS mission prototype.
+To show how the primitives (and rules defined using those primitives) can ensure valid QoS configuration options, we deliberately introduced a QoS misconfiguration by specifying the concurrency model of Comm component to use Thread Pool without Lanes in the PICML model of MMS mission prototype.
+The same configuration is contained in the (transformation-generated) CQML model of the application, which is used to generate the BIR specification.

-One of the rules specified in Listing 1 uses BIR primitives to validate that the banded connection between Comm and Analysis components have matching priority values.
-The change to QoS option (of Comm component) outlined above therefore causes a misconfiguration, which is detected by the rule in Listing 1.
-Rules defined using BIR primitives are thus used in QUICKER to provide automated tool support that helps ensure the validity of QoS configuration options.
+One of the rules specified in Listing 2 uses BIR primitives to validate that the banded connection between Comm and Analysis components have matching priority values.
+The change to QoS option (of Comm component) outlined above therefore causes a misconfiguration, which is detected by the rule in Listing 2.
+Rules defined using BIR primitives are thus used in QUICKER to provide an automated tool support for ensuring the validity of QoS configuration options.

 Resolving Challenge 3: Resolving dependencies between QoS configuration options.
-There is a dependency between gizmo components and comm component in the MMS mission prototype, as explained in Section 2.2, i.e., the gizmo component invocation priority values should match the thread pool lane priority values.
+There is a dependency between Gizmo components and Comm component in the MMS mission prototype, as explained in Section 2.2, i.e., the Gizmo component invocation priority values should match the thread pool lane priority values.
 The dependency structure of the MMS mission prototype is maintained in QoS extensions to track such dependencies between QoS options.
-When a change occurs to either of the dependent QoS options (i.e., the thread pool lanes of comm component and the invocation priority of the gizmo component), the QoS extensions detect mismatches between the priority values.
+When a change occurs to either of the dependent QoS options (i.e., the thread pool lanes of Comm component and the invocation priority of the Gizmo component), the QoS extensions detect mismatches between the priority values.